supertuxkart/stk-website/wiki_untranslated/STK_Evolution_FAQ.md

 Is this project really going to move forward after years of stagnation by STK?

 The past contributions of our lead artist, Sven, and of our lead developer, Alayan, prove that our team has the capability to undertake this challenge.
-Part of the stagnation that has afflicted SuperTuxKart is directly tied to Benau's behavior inhibiting contributions and his decisions delaying releases.

 But in the end, we don't ask people to simply trust our word, but to judge this project on its own merits.
 We will strive to provide regular updates on the game's development and in the end it will be by playing our next major release that skeptics will be convinced that this project is where SuperTuxKart's story lives on.